NDB-ro/terraform-aws-elasticache/README.md

 ### Replica auto-scale mode

 This module supports configuring replica auto-scaling for Redis replication groups.
 Auto-scaling allows the number of replicas to scale dynamically based on workload demands.

+**Note:** Replica auto-scaling is supported only with specific instance types.
+Refer to the [AWS ElastiCache documentation](https://docs.aws.amazon.com/AmazonElastiCache/latest/dg/AutoScaling.html#AutoScaling-Prerequisites) for the list of supported instance types.

 To enable replica auto-scaling, configure the following variables: